kaitai/dockerfile-r/README.md

 "This repository shows how you can use a Dockerfile to install R and connect it with Jupyter.
 This lets you run R code from within the Jupyter Notebooks."

+Day of Data 2018 was organized at the University of Minnesota by Alison Link -- it was a great conference, bringing together people from all parts of the University community.
+Michael Milligan from the Minnesota Supercomputing Institute was also crucial to getting this interactive notebook up and working -- this R on Jupyter via Docker is pretty cool!